MitchTODO/iOS-DogClassifier-App/readme.md

 ## Error Handling

 All errors are handled by extending a function that shows a UIAlertController to the Error class.
-This function allows for users to be present with a friendly error message describing the error.
-"ErrorHandle.swift"
+This function allows for users to be notified with a friendly error message describing the error.
+(ErrorHandle.swift)
-"""
-## No Core Data

-Core data is not necessary since user has the ability to save / share.

 ---

 ## QuickStart

+Clone the repro

+      THIS WILL BE ADDED

+Launch Xcode and select xcode project file

+      dogbreedClassifier.xcodeproj

+Project will be displayed in xcode and simulation can be begin.

 ---

 ## Sources

-Dog Dataset using for training : http://vision.stanford.edu/aditya86/ImageNetDogs/
+Dog Dataset used for training : http://vision.stanford.edu/aditya86/ImageNetDogs/

 Dog Api used to load images of a breed : https://dog.ceo/dog-api/documentation/